uranus84/uranus84/README.md

 ## Usage

-> Used for managing chores for people and/or households.
+> Used for managing chores for individuals.
 Allows a user to set up to-do tasks that will repeat on a regular basis decided by the user.
 Tasks can be edited and deleted as need be.
-Groups can be set and individual users can see other group members' tasks and assign tasks to people in their group.

 ## Requirements